 Field name, as it is known in FIX specifications

-The FIX semantic data type and encoding type that it maps to
+The FIX semantic datatype and encoding type that it maps to

 Valid values or data range accepted

 Documentation

 Metadata is normally not sent on the wire with Simple Binary Encoding messages.
 It is necessary to possess the message schema that was used to encode a message in order to decode it.
 In other words, Simple Binary Encoding messages are not self-describing.
 Rather, message schemas are typically exchanged out-of-band between counterparties.